Social Caption: Evaluating Social Understanding in Multimodal Models: Social Caption Framework

 \subsubsection{HSA and DSA Dimensions}

-Our \textit{HSA} and \textit{DSA} evaluation criteria are informed by the APRACE taxonomy~\cite{aprace}, a framework that decomposes social interactions into components derived with grounded theory analysis of 5000+ open-ended descriptions of interactions.
-APRACE decomposes interactions into the following components: \textit{Actors} and \textit{Partners} (attributes and roles of individuals), \textit{Relations} (structure and dynamics of relationships), \textit{Activities} (behaviors and communicative acts), \textit{Context} (social/temporal setting), and \textit{Evaluation} (scene-level appraisal).
+Our \textit{HSA} and \textit{DSA} evaluation criteria are grounded in the APRACE taxonomy~\cite{aprace}, a framework derived with grounded theory analysis of 5000+ open-ended interaction descriptions.
+We selected APRACE over theoretical frameworks \cite{goffman1959presentation, hymes1967models} because it is derived from observer descriptions of interactions and yields components observable from video: \textit{Actors} and \textit{Partners} (attributes and roles of individuals), \textit{Relations} (structure and dynamics of relationships), \textit{Activities} (behaviors and communicative acts), \textit{Context} (social/temporal setting), and \textit{Evaluation} (scene-level appraisal). \textit{HSA} operationalizes APRACE components across the scene, while \textit{DSA} operationalizes the same components conditionally with respect to a question.

-\paragraph{Scoring \textit{HSA}} In our experiments, given a video, \textit{HSA} represents a model's ability to generate comprehensive descriptions about social interactions across 6 sub-dimensions: \textit{Scene Description} (setting, time of day, mood), \textit{Individuals} (appearance, expressions, actions and body language), \textit{Topic and Context} (main topics of discussion, background information, relationship dynamics), \textit{Socio-Emotional Analysis} (emotional, power, conflict dynamics), \textit{Answer Detail} (amount of detail/nuance in the description) and \textit{Adherence to Prompt} (extent to which the model correctly followed instructions).
+\paragraph{Scoring \textit{HSA}} In our experiments, given a video, \textit{HSA} represents a model's ability to generate comprehensive descriptions of social interactions across 6 sub-dimensions: \textit{Scene Description} (setting, time of day, mood), \textit{Individuals} (appearance, expressions, actions and body language), \textit{Topic and Context} (main topics of discussion, background information, relationship dynamics), \textit{Socio-Emotional Analysis} (emotional, power, conflict dynamics), \textit{Answer Detail} (amount of detail/nuance in the description) and \textit{Adherence to Prompt} (extent to which the model correctly followed instructions).
 These sub-dimensions are rated on a 1-5 Likert scale (max \textit{HSA} score of 30).
 For each video, each MLLM generates a description for \textit{HSA} (details in Appendix \ref{subsec:hsa_rubric}), and this description is scored by human annotators (details in Section \ref{subsec:human_eval_process}) and MLLM judges (details in Appendix \ref{subsec:hsa_mllm_prompt}).